diodechain/website/cli.md

   content: |
     The Diode CLI makes your IT, OT, or IoT assets both smart and secure.
 Every CLI-enabled asset is globally accessible to authorized parties and is 256-bit E2EE secured.

-    The CLI uses less resources than a VPN, requires no managed server infrastructure (VPN cloud), and is more secure - it brings the power of the Diode Network to your edge devices.
+    The open source CLI uses less resources than a VPN, requires no managed server infrastructure (VPN cloud), and is more secure - it brings the power of the Diode Network to your edge devices.
   buttons:
   - title: See How The Network Works
     class: btn--blank
     url: "#"
   image:
-    src: story/cli.webp
+    src: story/cli-full.webp
-    alt: "Network"
+    alt: Diode CLI
+    class: cli-full

 ### Features
 features:
+  after:
+    src: story/world.svg
   list:
   - title: Globally accessible
     content: |
-      Every Diode client has a globally unique identifier that is used for security and routing.
-The Diode CLI “lights up” your device, making it accessible from anywhere in the world while securing it to only the resources you’ve authorized to access it.
+      Every Diode client has a globally unique identifier that is used for security and routing.The Diode CLI “lights up” your device, making it accessible from anywhere in the world while securing it to only the resources you’ve authorized to access it.
 It becomes globally accessible while being more secure than a local network.

   - title: Use for
     content: |
       IoT/OT data, SSH, Websites, Server Admin

       Connect, manage, collect, view, and administrate - everything you wish you could do with your IT and OT assets.
     buttons:
     - title: DOWNLOAD
-      url: "/download/"
+      url: "/download/#cli"
     - title: SCHEDULE A DEMO
       class: btn--blank btn--arrow
       url: "https://contactdiode.paperform.co/"